jamesdcheney0/terraform-challenge/README.md

 File Structure
 1. Account module that calls the ones below it (include main.tf, vars, outputs, terraform.tfvars)
+  1. Modules
       1. VPC
           1. IGW that 0.0.0.0/0 in the public subnets point to
           1. NAT Gateway that 0.0.0.0/0 in the private subnets point to
           1. 2 private subnets, 2 public subnets
       1. Security - if splitting this up, like we did at Deloitte, would need to have the SGs outputted, and in the account module have it define those as variables in order for the other resources to use them
       1. single ec2 - In thecodinginterface link below, there's also examples of creating bespoke ebs volumes and attaching them
       1. ASG
       1. ALB
       1. S3

 Since there's some pasting, need to make sure all the tabs are uniform with linting(?) i think?

 # Resources used
+If I directly referenced the website, almost every site is listed.
+If I visited while searching for specific information, I may or may not have recorded it
 - Installed: zsh, oh my zsh, visual studio code (replaced by atom), brew, terraform, github
 - https://spacelift.io/blog/terraform-output article for heavy inspiration of designing the bones, then building out from there
 - https://www.google.com/search?q=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&oq=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&aqs=chrome..69i57j69i58.4557j0j1&sourceid=chrome&ie=UTF-8 google search to troubleshoot how to push to github.
 Turns out I had to commit files first, then I could push.
 Also had to set git config username and name to be able to push after committing